margaretmf/margaretmf.github.io/creativewriting.md

 a penny for a smile on my parents' face a penny for my sister and brother

+There's a penny on the ground
+I toss it up and throw it into the green trees and the bushes The leaves turn gold

+I wish for a better day
+I wish for the love in a girl's heart to shine true

 <br>

 ## Tearing Leaves ##